- Parks & Recreation

 The City contracted with Schrickel, Rollins and Associates to develop a Master Plan for the property in January 2016.
 The design team worked to develop a Master Plan representative of the input garnered from steering committee members, public input meetings, online survey, historic research and staff input.

 The Mission Hill Park Master Plan includes amenities such as walking trails, a scenic overlook tower, interpretive signage, parking and preservation of the natural environment.
-Cost estimates for completion of the park are $3,000,000.
-No funding has been identified for construction.
+Cost estimates for completion of the park are $12,155,000.
+This project will be included on the May 2023 Bond Ballot.

 Mission Hill Park Resources